PTSMC Promotes a Culture of Clinical Excellence

 Advancements Beyond Orthopaedic Residency

-LMDP: At the completion of the Orthopaedic Residency program, graduates next move on to PTSMC’s Leadership & Management Development Program.
+At the completion of the Orthopaedic Residency program, graduates next move on to PTSMC’s Leadership & Management Development Program (LMDP).
 This program is six sessions over the course of a year that prepares participants for partnership, director role or other administrative leadership positions.